 One Hundred and One Dalmatians was later remade in live-action by Disney and director Stephen Herek as 101 Dalmatians (1996), a move that proved disastrous.
 Comparison of the two is a sure demonstration of what makes this one work and the remake not.
 For one, the remake dispensed with any talking animals, which removed most of the sympathy and anthropomorphic delight out of the All Dog Alert sequences and the climactic flight.
 The remake instead concentrated on the romance between the far less interesting human characters – although this did emphasize the fact that the animated version seems uninterested in the humans – Anita hardly ever speaks and we, for instance, find nothing out about Cruella DeVille and what she does, nothing except her penchant for dalmatian fur coats.

 The remake also spawned a sequel 102 Dalmatians (2000), as well as an animated tv series 101 Dalmatians (1997-8).
-Disney have also announced Cruella (2012), a live-action prequel with Emma Stone as a young Cruella.
+Disney subsequently made Cruella (2021), a live-action origin story with Emma Stone as a young Cruella.
 Descendants (2015) was a film featuring the children of Disney animated villains, including Cruella de Ville’s son.